weitheng/hoymiles-dtu-homeassistant-addon/README.md

-# Hoymiles DTU Solar Data Gateway Add-on
+# Hoymiles DTU Solar Data Gateway Add-on WiFi to MQTT

-An application to read Hoymiles Gateway Solar Data using direct communication with Hoymiles DTU
+An application to read Hoymiles Gateway Solar Data using direct communication with Hoymiles DTU via WiFi

 I have done this addon to integrate my solar system data with our [Home Assistant](https://www.home-assistant.io/) instance.